argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

 ## Advanced Mode

 When `advanced_mode=True`, you can use the `template` argument to pass a full HTML page.
 This allows for more complex customizations, including the use of JavaScript.
-The record object will be available in the global scope, so you can access it in your JavaScript code as described in the [Record Object](#understanding-the-record-object) section.
+The record object will be available in the global scope, so you can access it in your JavaScript code as described in the [Understanding the Record Object](#understanding-the-record-object) section.

 ### Usage example